5 Simple Tips for Cleaning and Curating Your Jewelry Box

 Every treasure in your jewelry box should make your heart happy and make you feel good wearing it.
 This selection of one-of-a-kind and limited edition jewelry pieces by Michelle Pajak-Reynolds is perfectly suited for wearing every day and on special occasions.
 Photo credit: Michelle Pajak-Reynolds Studios

-1. Give Your Jewelry a Beautiful Home-Let’s talk jewelry storage!
+1. Give Your Jewelry a Beautiful Home.

 If you already have a box, empty it completely.
 Dust and pet hair love to hide in there.
 I use a lint roller or a vacuum brush for velvet interiors, a little glass cleaner for mirrors, and a soft cloth for the outside.
 Your jewelry box should feel like a welcoming little home for your treasures.